Heart Health Signs and Symptoms

 Each year in the U.S., heart disease kills more older adults and women than any other disease.
-Heart disease is the leading cause of death for women and cases are even higher in African American women.
+Heart disease is the

 There are many health risks and chronic conditions